+Date: \\\\\

+Dear

+As your representative on the Fixed-Term Faculty Review Committee, it is my responsibility periodically to update, communicate, and verify your placement status.
+As of \\\\\, Fixed-Term Faculty Review Committee records indicate the following status.

+Present rank: \\\\\

-Date: Dear: As your representative on the Fixed-Term Faculty Review Committee, it is my responsibility periodically to update, communicate, and verify your placement status.
-As of Present rank: Next scheduled review for rank promotion: November 1, 20 (effective August 20 Next scheduled midterm review: November 15, 20 (effective Fall 20) Please evaluate this information carefully.
-Call me at extensionif you have questions. suggestions, or clarifications.
-Please return this form to me, signed by you and indicating either your agreement or corrections on the appropriate lines, no later than Sincerely, Faculty Representative on Fixed-Term Faculty Review Committee □ The information stated above is correct. □ The information stated above is incorrect as follows: Signature cc: Division Representative Faculty
+Next scheduled review for rank promotion: November 1, 20 (effective August 20 ) Next scheduled midterm review: November 15, 20 (effective Fall 20 )

+Please evaluate this information carefully.
+Call me at extension if you have questions, suggestions or clarifications.
+Please return this form to me, signed by you and indicating either your agreement or corrections on the appropriate lines, no later than\\\\\.

-Member
+Sincerely,

+Faculty Representative on Fixed-Term Faculty Review Committee cc: Division Representative Faculty Member

+The information stated above is correct.
+The information stated above is incorrect as follows:

+Signature